Heavy quark dynamics in a strongly magnetized quark-gluon plasma: Computation of the Scattering rate ( )

 An effective way of expressing the scattering rate, as proposed by Weldon~\cite{Weldon:1983jn} and demonstrated in Fig. \ref{hq_sqme_alt}, is in terms of the cut/imaginary part of the HQ self energy $\Sigma(P)$,

 The advantage of Eq.(\ref{interaction_rate2}) is that one can apply imaginary time formalism of thermal field theory to extract $\Sigma(P)$ including the necessary resummations as we will see soon.

-Now, though the hard contribution of $\Gamma(P)$ comes from cutting the two-loop self energy diagrams shown in Fig. \ref{hq_sqme_alt}, but to include the soft contributions, i.e. where the momentum $Q$ flowing through the gluon line is soft, hard thermal loop corrections to the gluon propagator contribute at leading order in $g$ and resummation must be taken into account.
+Now, though the hard contribution of $\Gamma(P)$ comes from cutting the two-loop self energy diagrams shown in Fig. \ref{hq_sqme_alt}.
+On the other hand, to include the soft contributions, i.e. where the momentum $Q$ flowing through the gluon line is soft, hard thermal loop corrections to the gluon propagator contribute at leading order in $g$.
+In this case, resummation must be taken into account.
 So, instead of two separate processes (i.e. $qH\rightarrow qH$ and $gH\rightarrow gH$) depicted in Fig.~\ref{hq_sqme_alt}, we will have an effective gluon propagator which is obtained by summing the geometric series of one-loop self energy corrections proportional to $g^2T^2$ (see Fig.~\ref{hq_htl}).